matanui159/textgl/README.md

 # textgl
-An OpenGL ES 2.0 implementation that renders to an ASCII console
+An OpenGL ES 1.0 and EGL 1.0 implementation that renders to an ASCII console.

 Lets get the obvious stuff out of the way.